tcrs-ws/tcrs-ws.github.io/README.md

-# Website for Time-Critical Reactive Systems
+# Website for Time-Critical Reactive Software

 To contribute, see [CONTRIBUTING.md](CONTRIBUTING.md).